-- o phase III clinical trials using doxorubicin with the Delcath system. - o pre-clinical and clinical trials for the use of other chemotherapy agents with the Delcath system for the treatment of liver cancer; and o the development of additional products and components, in particular a filter which will be more affordable than the third-party filter currently used in the Delcath system.
+- o phase III clinical trials using doxorubicin with the Delcath system. - o pre-clinical and clinical trials for the use of other chemotherapy agents with the Delcath system for the treatment of liver cancer; and

 We expect to begin doxorubicin trials during the first quarter of 2001.
 These trials are expected to take 12 to 18 months to complete.
 The collation, analysis and submission of the results of the trials to the FDA will take an additional three months and we estimate that the FDA will respond to our submission within three months;